ProjectEvergreen/greenwood/CONTRIBUTING.md

 > **PLEASE DO NOT COMMIT ANY OF THESE ABOVE CHANGES THOUGH**

-### Code Content Testing
+#### Code Content Testing

-In some cases test may actually check for specific build output contents to confirm certain operations like custom bundling or linking operations within the Greenwood build process worked as expected.
-Keep in mind that if you change these contents as part of a test, that when Prettier formatting is run, the results may change and the test cases may fail, so just make sure to double check these contents with formatting applied first.
+In some cases tests may actually check for specific build output contents to confirm certain operations like custom bundling or linking operations within the Greenwood build process worked as expected.
+Keep in mind that if you change these contents as part of a test, and then Prettier formatting is run, the results may change and the test cases may fail, so just make sure to double check these contents with formatting applied first.

-### Writing Tests
+#### Writing Tests

 Test cases follow a convention starting with the command (e.g. `build`) and and the capability and features being tested, like configuration with a particular option (e.g. `port`):